 Can you use a soundbar without a TV?

 To connect additional devices, you can use the AUX and USB ports.
 Soundbars were designed to support television and film audio.
-If you want to listen to music more than just audio, consider a budget-friendly Bluetooth speaker or bookshelf.
+If you want to listen to music more than just audio, consider a price-reasonable Bluetooth speaker or bookshelf.

 What does a subwoofer do with a soundbar?

 A subwoofer can be added to a soundbar system to support low-end frequencies the main unit might not be capable of boosting.
 Subwoofers are essential for creating that bass-heavy, anxiety-inducing sound in sound design and score production.
 While some people can live with it, we recommend an upgrade.
-They can make for a truly entertaining viewing experience.
+They can make for a truly entertaining viewing and listening experience.

 Are cheap soundbars worth it?